Quadriffis/immortal-millionaire/7 - reach financial independence & retirement.md

 You see, I went through a full market cycle and education within the span of a year.
 The beginning months were a total party.
 It is what wall street traders in a bull market must feel like.
 Every stock you pick wins (yay look at how smart you are) and your money grows every single day.
 Sushi ordered in using bitcoin became very commonplace.
 My study debt was as good as paid off in my mind.

 Then the bubble burst.
-The mining company I invested in bought old hardware causing the stock to crash, the valua of bitcoin dropped, controversy ensued worldwide due to money laundering allegations, etc. etc...
+The mining company I invested in bought old hardware causing the stock to crash, the value of bitcoin dropped, controversy ensued worldwide due to money laundering allegations, etc. etc...

 The year after was spent coming to terms with the emotional aspect of investments.
 I came out on the other side with some solid principles: